Chaika9/SylphTransport/README.md

 ## What makes Sylph special?

-- Concurrent: Telepathy uses one thread per connection.
+- Concurrent: Sylph uses one thread per connection.
 It can make heavy use of multi core processors.
-- Simple: Telepathy wraps all the insanity behind Connect/Send/Disconnect/Tick.
+- Simple: Sylph wraps all the insanity behind Connect/Send/Disconnect/Tick.

 ## Credits
 vis2k & Paul - for [Telepathy](https://github.com/vis2k/Telepathy)